slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don’t care about becoming a somebody."
 -- Phill Dooley [1966]*

-> *"If you want to go fast, go alone.
-If you want to go far, go together."
--- vox populi*

 People should feel as part of a tribe.
 While the tribe is cohese, external threats will pass.

 Hints: